BKWLD/codebasehq/README.md

 If you have logging turned on (the config directive "error.log" in application/config/error.php), all of your exceptions will now be automatically be posted to the Exceptions view in your Codebase project.
 Note: error logs will NOT be generated in your filesystem, only on Codebase.

+By default, your "local" enviornment will not post exceptions to Codebase.
+This can be changed in the bundles config/local/codebase.php file.

 ## Thanks

 This project depends heavily on [php-airbrake](https://github.com/nodrew/php-airbrake).